 To keep your room looking stylish all year round, it is essential to have a room that’s well lit.
 Having said that, to add an additional element of class to your room why not install lights with a dimming option in order to set the mood for any occasion.
-Tactical use of candles and a fireplace can help increase the “cozy” feel of the room whilst carefully positioned mirrors and reflective surfaces will add to the effect.
+Tactical use of candles and a fireplace can help increase the 'cozy' feel of the room whilst carefully positioned mirrors and reflective surfaces will add to the effect.

 Nothing looks more comforting and ‘homely’ than something soft with a warm texture to sink into at the end of a tough day.
 It may not come naturally to all of us, but make use of cushions with faux-fur and felted fabrics to maximise comfort.

-· Use the space according to the seasons
+Use the Space According to the Seasons

 Whilst it may seem like a lot of work, why not try implementing different designs for different seasons?
-Try light colourful curtains during summer and change to heavier, more practical drapes in winter.
+Try light colourful curtains during Summer and change to heavier, more practical drapes in Winter.
 If you’re feeling less adventurous, why not try mixing cushions and accessories for different seasons to give the room a different feel throughout the year?

-You’d be surprised at how simply scattering some copper and brass items throughout the room you can add a historic touch to your living room.
+You’d be surprised at how simply scattering some copper and brass items throughout the room you can add a decadent touch to your living room.
 They generally match almost any colour scheme and they also allow you to introduce a bit of shine and additional light to the room.
 Picture frames, light shades and artwork compliments this as eye catching details.

 We would love to know your favourite interior design ideas!
 How do you breathe new life into a room without a total makeover?